mattzeunert/mattzeunert.github.io/_posts/2017-01-10-whats-a-statement-completion-value-in-javascript.md

 `eval("1;;;;;")` consists of an expression statement (`1;`) and 4 empty statements (`;;;;`).
 Empty statements complete with ...`empty`.
 That means `1;` is the only statement that produces a non-empty value.
 Therefore it's also the last value producing item and the statement list completes with the value `1`.

 In the second example from the spec it may look like it should return an empty object.
-However, the `{}` actually represents an empty block statement, which also completes with an `empty` value.
+However, the `{}` actually represents an empty block statement, which also completes with `empty`.

 Finally, the last example is very similar to what we saw at the top of the post.